Aircloak/aircloak/cloak/osx_erlang_with_odbc.md

 make && make install
 ```

+If the configure fails, make sure the paths are correct for your own system.
+You can check the paths for `--with-odbc` and --`with-ssl` with the following two commands
+`brew --prefix unixodbc` and `brew --prefix openssl` respectively.
+To get the `CFLAGS` and `LDFLAGS` path right, ensure that the version number also matches
+the one you have installed.

 Assuming you have setup local `cloak` database, you can verify that all is fine:

 ```